Morerice/F1-official-drinking-game/README.md

 ## Finish your drink

 1. Red flag
-2. Latifi gets in the top 10
+2. Latifi gets in the top 10 at any point, during the race
 3. Hamilton DNF
+4. Alonso hand gesture